-Latest Update: The Consortium of National Law Universities – the conducting body of CLAT, has released the CLAT 2020 admit cards on 15-09-2020.
+The Consortium of National Law Universities – the conducting body of CLAT, has released the CLAT 2021 admit cards one week before conduct of examination.
 Candidates who have applied online and paid the requisite fees can download the CLAT admit cards from the official website – consortiumofnlus.ac.in.

 Common Law Admission Test, or CLAT, is a national level entrance exam for admissions to undergraduate (UG) and postgraduate (PG) law programmes offered by several National Law Universities in the country.
-The CLAT 2020 examination for both UG and PG candidates will be held on 28th September 2020 from 2 to 4 PM
+The CLAT 2021 examination for both UG and PG candidates will be held on the notified date from 2 to 4 PM

 |Conducting Agency Name||The consortium of National Law Universities|

 |Subject||The consortium of National Law Universities would release Admit Card for CLAT Exam|